HannahhoHe/Fear-ReFactor-Mask-R-CNN-Transfer-Learning/README.md

 </p>

 # Building up Mask R-CNN models
 To prepare 1000+ training images, I scraped both Google static images and YouTube images.
 [This code](https://github.com/HannahhoHe/Fear-ReFactor-Mask-R-CNN-Transfer-Learning/blob/master/google-im.ipynb) shows you how to use Google Selenium and headless Chrome to scrape large amounts of image data in AWS/EC2 [The original code was shared by [Fabian Bosler](https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)].
+Image annotation was performed by [LabelImg](https://github.com/tzutalin/labelImg) from which XML files in PASCAL VOC format was generated in each image.